arunkp1986/SniP/README.md

   4. Execute the benchmar_run binary to get the trace of your benchmark program as follows from the inside of driver_program folder:
       > **./benchmark_run**

-  On Successfull exectuin of driver program, you will get trace file **pinatrace.out** as provided inside our Pin tool.
+  On Successfull execution of driver program, you will get trace file **pinatrace.out** as provided inside our Pin tool.
 This file name may differe on the besis of your suppliead output file inside the Pin tool.